muratk5n/thirdwave/en/README.md

 ---

-American Indians could survive on Pemmican, for a long time, which is basically dried red meat, mixed with fat and berries.
+American Indians could survive on Pemmican, for a long time, which is basically dried red meat (from grass-fed animals), mixed with fat and berries.

 ---